Xazax-hun/LLVMSummerSchool17/README.md

 ```

-During the exercises we will develop multiple methods to catch such
+During the exercises, we will develop multiple methods to catch such
 issues using static and dynamic analysis.
 The point of these
 exercises to get to know these tools and the advantages/disadvatages of
 static vs dynamic approach to a problem.

 # Static Analysis Using Clang Tidy

-In this task you should write a clang tidy checker that warns when an out
+In this task, you should write a clang tidy checker that warns when an out
 of range constant is assigned to an enum variable.
 Note that you should also warn when such constant is passed as an enum
 argument!

-During the lectures you already learned about ASTMatchers and how a tidy
+During the lectures, you already learned about ASTMatchers and how a tidy
 check looks like.
 You might, however, not be familiar with the API of
 the Clang AST, and how to deal with enums.